Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-with-Azure-PowerShell.md

 ## 3. Configuring variables for deployment

-The following commands apply to all scenarios, whether you are aligned or unaligned with ALZ, have a single management group, deploying on a clean environment (greenfield) or updating existing deployment (brownfiled
+The following changes apply to all scenarios, whether you are aligned or unaligned with ALZ or have a single management group.

 Open a PowerShell prompt, navigate to the root of the cloned repo and log on to Azure with an account with at least Resource Policy Contributor access at the root of the management group hierarchy where you will be creating the policies and initiatives.